Does A Physician Have to Repay Relocation Assistance If They Leave?

 - Insurance statements

-Additionally, often times the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements it is imperative that any doctor have an employment agreement reviewed before it is executed.
-Attorney Robert Chelle has practical experience drafting and reviewing provider contracts for nearly every specialty.
+Additionally, often the most influential terms and clauses in any employment contract are the ones that are not present.
+With the advent of productivity-based employment agreements, any physician must review an employment agreement before they execute it.
+Attorney Robert Chelle has practical experience drafting and reviewing physician contracts for nearly every specialty.

 Spelling out the details of your job is crucial to avoid contract conflicts during the term of your employment.
 Below is a checklist of essential terms that contracts should contain (and a brief explanation of each term):